marafathussain/ML_book_easy/chapters/chapter1.md

 4. **Theoretical understanding**: We know more about why deep learning works
 5. **Diverse applications**: Success across many domains, not just narrow tasks

-That said, not every AI startup will succeed, and some applications won't pan out.
+That said, not every AI startup will succeed, and some applications wo not pan out.
 Realistic expectations remain important.

 ## 1.4 How Machine Learning Works: Core Principles

-Now that we understand AI's history, let's explore how machine learning actually works.
-We'll focus on intuitive explanations suitable for biologists.
+Now that we understand AI's history, let us explore how machine learning actually works.
+We will focus on intuitive explanations suitable for biologists.

 ### 1.4.1 Learning from Examples